Download PDF version [opens new window]

 Disadvantages of POP3

-Although POP3 has been around since the 1980s, it still remains one of the most viable and popular email protocols.
+Although POP3 has been around since the 1980s, it remains one of the most viable and popular email protocols.
 By storing the mail on the client’s computer, it allows the user to read the messages offline and there are no size limits on the server storage capacity.
-However, one has to be careful of viruses in attachments as they can pose a significant security threat to the client’s machine.
+However, one must be careful of viruses in attachments as they can pose a significant security threat to the client’s machine.